Heavy Equipment Financing: Guide to Getting Funded

 Traditional Banks

-Many commercial banks offer heavy equipment financing.
+Many commercial banks offer financing for heavy equipment.
 You might want to start there if you have a good working relationship with a local commercial bank.
 Traditional banks typically offer the best interest rates, but you need a good credit history for lender approval.

 There are two main drawbacks to pursuing heavy equipment financing, or any small business financing, with a commercial bank.
 The first is that they have the highest credit approval requirements.
 You’ll usually need an outstanding personal credit score, at least two years in operation, and strong business financials to get approved.
 Secondly, they take the longest to fund your loan.
 Sometimes, it could even take weeks from the time you apply until you get your equipment.